Vatuu/silent-hill-decomp/README.md

 NOTE: `clean-build/clean-check` are obligatory if the configuration in the `Makefile` has been modified when intending to work on different overlays.

 ## Contributing
 Contributions are welcome.
-Feel free to contribute via pull request, follow our [analysis guide](https://github.com/Vatuu/silent-hill-decomp/blob/master/docs/Analysis%20Guide.md) (for people unfamiliarized with the decompilation workflow) and for functionality recognition follow [code conventions](https://github.com/Vatuu/silent-hill-decomp/blob/master/docs/Coding%20Conventions.md).
+Feel free to contribute via pull request, our [analysis guide](https://github.com/Vatuu/silent-hill-decomp/blob/master/docs/Analysis%20Guide.md) may help those people unfamiliarized with the decompilation workflow, for contributions to the repo please follow our [code conventions](https://github.com/Vatuu/silent-hill-decomp/blob/master/docs/Coding%20Conventions.md).

 You can also discuss with us through issues or visiting the `#silent-hill` channel at [PS1/PS2 Decompilation](https://discord.gg/VwCPdfbxgm) Discord.